brooks42/pkto/README.md

 Trainer is a replacement for the planeswalker type.
 Trainers behave like planeswalkers in all respects.

-### TM

-TM is a replacement for the aura subtype.
-TMs behave like auras in all respects.

 ### Fossil

 Fossil is a replacement for the escape mechanic.
 Fossil behaves like escape in all respects.